 How to Apply

-Admission to the Project entails being an active participant in McGill life by attending activities planned by the Executive Council, Resident Advisors, and the Project Coordinator and paying Project dues (usually $30 a year).
-The Selections Committee, consisting solely of McGill residents, will review applications, interview applicants, and recommend people for admission to the Project.
-Occasionally, applicants will be placed on a ranked waiting list until a space becomes available.
+The Selections Committee, consisting solely of McGill Project members, will review applications, interview applicants, and recommend people for admission to the Project.
+Some applicants may be placed on a ranked waiting list until space becomes available in the Hall.

-Near spring break, letters of notification will be sent to all applicants indicating whether they have been accepted into the program.
+Near Spring Break, letters of notification will be sent to all applicants indicating whether they have been accepted into the Project.
 Admitted students will not be eligible for participation in the regular housing lottery, but will be required to complete the standard Vanderbilt University Housing contract for their living space in McGill.